wlg1/wlg1.github.io/ch1.3.md

 <!---[Explain side-by-side of dot product on Sys 1 on left, and on Sys 2 on right.
 Show same instructions from I are done on Sys 2, but require W since now the basis vectors that I targeted look different]--->

-Row 2 is the same; you can work it out yourself.
+Row 2 of the matrix follows the same logic.

 We can also gain intuition about this by thinking about each step of multiplying by the inverse of this matrix; for instance, going down 2 rat units, and 1 cat, gets you to body size 1.